 Day 4 – Tuesday, Feb 15th

-After breakfast or lunch (at your convenience), you will be transfer in a boat to the Port of Barsuggum an transfer in a private car to Panama City and to your hotel.
+After breakfast or lunch (at your convenience), you will be transfer in a boat to the Port of Barsuggum an transfer in a private car to Panama City and to your hotel of choice around 2pm.

 - Accommodation: Not Included; Meals: Breakfast/lunch